NaimKabir/personal-golinks/README.md

 This is a Chrome extension using Manifest V3.
 We take advantage of Chrome's [DeclarativeNetRequest API](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/) to redirect requests to custom short-links.

+### Development

+Entrypoint is `./popup/src/popup.ts`.
+You can explore dependencies and logic best from there, but a gist:
+* `./popup/src/constants.ts` contains globally useful prefixes, as well as a mapping from HTML components and their IDs to a Typescript-readable object.
+* `./popup/src/render.ts` manages rendering dynamic elements like the shortlink list
+* `./popup/src/links.ts` manages mutations: adding and removing links, and the internal memory management required to do that

 ### Bundling

 This project is bundled with [Webpack](https://webpack.js.org/concepts/).
 To re-build as you edit, try: